zakmoCA/Book-Exchange-API/README.md

 # R3	Why have you chosen this database system.
 What are the drawbacks compared to others?

+I have chosen the relational database management system PostgreSQL for my application.
+Postgres has its advantages and disadvantages, with some of the generic benefits like ACID compliance and JSON support definitely being handy.
+However I think it is an excellent choice for my application due to the nature of my data.

+### Relational model benefits

+The entities in my application (users, books, locations, transactions) have clear relationships and constraints which can be efficiently represented and managed with a relational database.
+My data being highly structured means it can naturally be organised in tables and columns.
+The ACID compliance of PostgreSQL also ensures data integrity for transactions, which is critical for my application.

+### Transactions

+Postgres is ACID compliant, with its atomicity meaning it supports transactions, which provide a safe way to handle multiple database operations at once.
+For example when a user requests a book, the program might need to update both the user and book tables simultaneously.
+Transactions allow me to ensure that either both updates succeed, or, if there's an error, neither change is committed, keeping my data consistent.

+### Drawbacks

+If my application grows, scalability could become a concern.
+Postgres is also not as user friendly as some other database systems, which poses a steeper learning curve for me, but also will possibly add to development time if I were to collaborate with other developers too.

 # R4	Identify and discuss the key functionalities and benefits of an ORM

 # R5	Document all endpoints for your API